jennahamlin/tinselR/README.md

 **Known issues as October 23, 2020**

-- If user uploads tree and genetic distance matrix and then annotates the tree, error pops up if user then tries to upload a meta data file.
+- If user uploads tree and genetic distance matrix and then annotates the tree, and then selects a meta data file, all previously placed annotations are wiped from the tree image.

 If you are interested in seeing the session info for the computer that developed this application please visit this